M.S. in Bioinformatics

 Data is driving advances in all areas of biology, agriculture, and biotechnology, as well as applications like personalized medicine.
 In the two-year Master of Science in Bioinformatics, you will learn to model, analyze, and manage massive amounts of biological data.

 Also known as computational biology, bioinformatics is a fast-growing field.
 Our interdisciplinary program emphasizes computation and informatics but also integrates knowledge from biology, statistics, and related areas.
-You will be part of a tight-knit program, study in one of the nation’s top technology schools and biology departments, and have access to leading-edge resources like the Big Red II supercomputer.
+You will be part of a tight-knit program, study in one of the nation’s top technology schools and biology departments, and have access to leading-edge resources like the Big Red 200 supercomputer.

 Start a bioinformatics career or earn a Ph.D.